TTL vs Explicit Invalidation: A Production Reliability Boundary

 Mitigating TTL Drift in Distributed Python Services

 Implementing TTL requires strict synchronization between application logic and Redis expiration semantics.
-Python developers frequently encounter clock skew, garbage collection pauses, and event loop delays that cause TTL drift in distributed Python services to manifest as phantom cache hits or premature evictions.
+Python services encounter clock skew, garbage collection pauses, and event loop delays that cause TTL drift manifesting as phantom cache hits or premature evictions.
 The mitigation strategy involves anchoring TTL calculations to Redis server time via the TIME command during initialization, then applying a deterministic jitter window (typically ±5%) to prevent synchronized mass expiration.

 Production-ready Python implementation using redis-py 5.x: